Accessibility Statement

 Cornish Rex cat

-The curly-coated Cornish Rex cat is small and spry like their cousin the Devon Rex.
+The curly-coated Cornish Rex cat is small and spry like their cousin the Devon Rex, usually weighing in between 6 and 10 pounds.
 These cats have large ears and eyes that give them an alien-like appearance that’s both inquisitive and attentive.
 As a breed, they are active and athletic—their small bodies allow them to jump and move more efficiently throughout their personal playgrounds (AKA, your house).

-The Cornish Rex is known for being easy to handle and a lover of being held and cuddled.
+The Cornish Rex is known for being easy to handle and a lover of being held with plenty of snuggling.
 These fun-loving felines want to play, jump, and enjoy themselves all day.
 Most things are a game to the Cornish Rex, and they are easy to entertain because they find most things entertaining.
+They're generally healthy, but they can be prone to hereditary myopathy and patellar luxation.

 Korat